ipld/ipld/docs/data-model/traversal.md

 iterating over lists, in the order their iterator yields entries;
 etc.

-A total traversal is differenciated from a [Directed Traversal](#directed-traversal).
+A total traversal is differentiated from a [Directed Traversal](#directed-traversal).

 ### Directed Traversal